 Sometimes, we’ve got people to turn to for support or advice – sometimes, or on some issues, we haven’t.
 What if we could know how to connect with that support?
 Running an ‘Offers and Needs’ Market is a way of discovering what kinds of support you might be able to provide to others, and what kinds you might need.
 Exploring the evidence.
 If I’m honest, I find it really hard to read a long report unless I’ve got a particular question to answer.

 UX does not live in a vacuum.
 As a psychologist-turned-designer-turned-entrepreneur, I’d like to share with you all the books that helped define my current approach to UX strategy and process.
 As I’ve learned in the past 6 years since cofounding UXPin, the right design solution is rarely linear – you might achieve surprising breakthroughs when you attack a problem from a completely new angle.
-Top 11 Skills of an Effective Facilitator.
+Here’s my favorite non-UX books for UXers.
+Psychology 1.
+2. 3.
+4. Top 11 Skills of an Effective Facilitator.
 28 Jun Top 11 Skills of an Effective Facilitator By: Hannah Feldberg-Dubin Facilitating is no easy task, you’re not only responsible for securing productive participation from all the individuals in the room, but also for guiding those individuals with different personalities and work styles to a common outcome.

 That’s giving me sweaty palms just thinking about it.
 However, the good news: there are certain skills you can work on or acquire that will help you in your journey to becoming an effective facilitator.
 Warning: read with caution, this list may just make you the go-to meeting leader.
-1. Most skilled facilitators spend about 3 to 4 times as long preparing for a session than the amount of time they spend on giving the actual session.
 Service Innovation Handbook.
 People & Connections Map.
 Causes Diagram.
 Agile & Design Thinking: Competing or Completing?
 Posted by Andy on Jun 07, 2016 in Articles, Community, Design Thinking, Understand Recently, a colleague caught up with me and, with a look of bewilderment on his face, asked a question.

 My colleague seemed frustrated from much searching and little resolution.
 “Everyone is talking about Agile and Design Thinking, but how do they relate?”
 He was giving voice to the crowd of organizational leaders and business practitioners retooling in an effort to solve old problems in new ways.
+Many of them wondering, “Which practices should we adopt?
+Although these concepts have been around for years, their application in large organizations is still emerging—resulting in occasional confusion and mixed signals on their application, adoption and coexistence.
+It’s all about culture.
+Culture is King Several years ago, I was working at a high-tech startup designing and building superconducting particle accelerators for secret projects and groundbreaking research.
 Play-Doh, Pipe Cleaners and Post-Its: Our Favorite Supplies For Keeping Meetings Creative.
 Posted by Andy on Jun 22, 2016 in Articles, Design Thinking, Ideate, Understand Meetings.

 It also shows what competitors and your business are doing relative to this journey.
 Mapping the experience from a customer perspective helps organisations identify strategic opportunities, customer pain-points and generate innovative projects.
 Why build an experience map?
 An Experience map helps the organisation to see the bigger picture, and make decisions about where to focus activity based on research.
+Identify projects and build a road map of workIdentify opportunities for innovationUnderstand where the user experience is currently being well supported.
 Building Exceptional Experiences: Experience Design Tips From The Design Gym - +Acumen.
 We first met The Design Gym in 2013 when they invited us to be their client partner for the weekend version of their Design Thinking Bootcamp.